 Assume that the cost accounting staff of Company X has calculated that the company’s production staff works 10,000 hours per month.
 The company also incurs a cost of $100,000 per month as its variable overhead costs.
 The information given is largely based on historical and projected labor patterns.

 A few months later, Company X decided to install a new materials handling system.
 It is supposed to have a significant impact on production efficiency.
-The overall efficiency improves, and the total hours worked during the month drops to 9,000 from the previous 10,000.
+The overall efficiency improves, and the total hours worked during the month drop to 9,000 from the previous 10,000.
 In this case, the variable overhead efficiency variance is as follows:

 Given information: